03 Jan Our advice/vacancies for online transcription jobs UK-based

 Single voice versus multi-voice transcriptions

 Multi-voice transcriptions will always present more of a challenge for the transcriptionist, and take considerably more time, due to having to discern one voice from another and recognise who is speaking (while filtering out the inevitable overtalk which makes even hearing WHAT is said, let alone by whom, a tricky exercise) in order to be able to accurately convey each person’s contribution to the dialogue.
-Transcription jobs UK-based roles invariably involve multi-voice projects as much, if not more, than simpler, single-voice dictation
+Online transcription jobs UK-based roles invariably involve multi-voice projects as much, if not more, than simpler, single-voice dictation

 How long does it take to transcribe an hour of audio?